Evolutionarily stable strategy in asymmetric games: Dynamical and information-theoretical perspectives: Equivalence between various definitions of ESS in bimatrix Games

 Let $(\mathbf{x},\mathbf{y})$ denote any arbitrary state of the population.
-Suppose that $(\mathbf{\hat{x}},\mathbf{\hat{y}})$ represents an evolutionary stable state (ESS).
-As is the idea behind ESS~\cite{Maynard_Smith1982}, a state $(\mathbf{\hat{x}},\mathbf{\hat{y}})$ may be said to be an ESS if in the case of an emergence of a mutant state, say, $(\bf{x},\bf{y})$, on average an individual of host population is comparatively fitter than a mutant.
-Since practically mutations are rather rare, it makes sense for this criterion to hold good for infinitesimal mutant fraction in the context of infinitely large host population.
-Because the host population has more than one subpopulation, unlike what happens in the standard case of symmetric games, the idea of ESS can be expressed in various precise mathematical definitions.
+Suppose that $(\mathbf{\hat{x}},\mathbf{\hat{y}})$ represents an evolutionarily stable state (ESS).
+Following the idea of ESS~\cite{Maynard_Smith1982}, a state $(\mathbf{\hat{x}},\mathbf{\hat{y}})$ qualifies as an ESS if in the case of an emergence of a mutant state, say, $(\bf{x},\bf{y})$, on average an individual of host population is comparatively fitter than a mutant.
+Since practically mutations are rather rare, it makes sense for this criterion to hold true for infinitesimal mutant fraction in the context of infinitely large host population.
+Because the population under consideration has more than one subpopulation, unlike what happens in the standard case of symmetric games, the idea of ESS can be expressed in various precise mathematical definitions.